Natalia Grace: Alleged abandonment

 Cynthia Mans, who took Natalia in after discovering her abandoned in the Lafayette apartment, said she believed that Kristine Barnett was inspired to legally change Natalia's age by the 2009 film Orphan.
 The Barnetts claimed that Natalia was lying about her age and also exhibited sociopathic behavior which is similar to the plot of that film.
 The Mans said that Natalia had not exhibited violent behavior while living in their home.

-In December 2023, Natalia left the Mans' home and moved in with Vincent and Nicole DePaul, a couple that both have dwarfism and claim to have originally "attempted to adopt" Natalia prior to her adoption by the Barnetts; however, that claim has been countered by Friends of Ukraine, alleging that the couple "attempted to extort" money from the first family and then "backed out when that didn’t work."
-Natalia has reported that she "always loved" the DePauls and wished that she could have "seen them more growing-up."
+In December 2023, Natalia left the Mans' home and moved in with Vincent and Nicole DePaul, a couple that both have dwarfism and stated to have originally "attempted to adopt" Natalia prior to her adoption by the Barnetts; Natalia has reported that she "always loved" the DePauls and wished that she could have "seen them more growing-up."
 The DePauls have stated that they have no plans to officially adopt her, as Natalia is now an adult.
 Natalia reported that she feels "free" while living with the DePauls and that they are teaching her "how to live with [her] dwarfism".